phpfui/ThoughtsBlogCode/clku4x40m000109m8eavn4inm.md

 ### Three types of Database Cursors

 While I want to implement a database cursor on an Active Record class, often database queries will return more information (think JOIN) than an Active Record class (which only models one record from a table) can hold.
 Since PHP highly leverages associative arrays, it makes sense to model a database cursor returning an associative array, as our CSV reader does.
 But arrays are kind of limited in what they can do.
 A more flexible approach would be to return an object, but not a fully typed checked Active Record.
 This will make the code a bit more generic and extensible.
-We can also implement ArrayAccess on the DataObject thatthe cursor will return, so now we have something that acts like an array, and has more functionality than a basic array but is not an array.
+We can also implement ArrayAccess on the DataObject that the cursor will return, so now we have something that acts like an array, and has more functionality than a basic array but is not an array.

 So our three types of database cursors will be **ArrayCursor**, **DataObjectCursor** and **RecordCursor**.